 The idea of the CCFG is to operate as a forum of discussion and cooperation among its members to discuss topics described in the Manifesto and that are of relevance to policies of the European Union, e.g. upcoming files in relevant EP committees, and to act as a forum for interest groups to present their positions or proposals on topics that are relevant to scope of the CCFG.

-Interest groups or individuals representing the Cultural and Creative Sectors (CCS) can officially support the CCFG and participate in our meetings.
+Interest groups or individuals representing the CCS can officially support the CCFG and participate in our meetings.
 Essential requirement for supporters is being registered in the transparency register of the EU institutions.

 Laurence FARRENG (Renew), France

 Romeo FRANZ (Greens/EFA), Germany

 Malte GALLÉE (Greens/EFA), Germany